napix/NapixServer/docs/undo.rst

 .. code-block:: python

     from napixd.utils.undo import UndoManager

     def create_resource(self, userdict):
-      """ Process to ressouce creation """
+        """ Process to resource creation """
-      def create_tmpfile(undo):
+        def create_tmpfile(undo, id):
             """ Create a tmpfile.
-Don't use it for real. """ filename = "/tmp/%s"%random.random()
+Don't use it for real. """ filename = "/var/lib/my_thing/{0}".format(id)
-         handle = open(filename)
+            handle = open(filename, 'w')

+            @undo.register
             def cancel():
-            handle.close()
                 os.unlink(filename)

+            return handle

+        def use_tmpfile(undo, handle, userdict):
+            """ Make use of our temporary file """ with handle:
+                write_or_whatever(handle, userdict)

+            def cancel():
+                unwrite_or_whatever(handle, userdict)

             undo.register(cancel)
-         return handle

-      def use_tmpfile(undo, handle):
-         """ Make use of our temporary file """ write_or_whatever(handle)
-         handle.close()

        with UndoManager() as undo:
+           id = self.generate_new_id()
-         handle = create_tmpfile(undo)
+           handle = create_tmpfile(undo, id)
-         use_tmpfile(handle)
+           use_tmpfile(undo, handle, userdict)

+        return id

 Let's see what we've done here :
  - First, we've defined some kind of step for our process, and wrote code for it.
- - Then for each step, if there is a point, we defined a cancel function and registered it to our UndoManager.
-Note how we define this function : inside our step, at the end of it.
+ - Then for each step, if there is a point, we defined a :meth:`cancel` function and :meth:`~UndoManager.register` it to our :class:`UndoManager`.
+   Note how we define this function: inside our step, at the end of it.
    By doing so, we get access to the current namespace, which is full of useful variables (handle and namespace here).
 Then we can use those variables without having to carry them in argument.
- - Finally, we use our UndoManager as a context manager via the `with` statement.
-When used like this, UndoManager will execute in a reversed order every functions that where registered if an exception is raised.
+ - Finally, we use our :class:`UndoManager` as a context manager via the ``with`` statement.
+When used like this, :class:`UndoManager` will execute in a reversed order every functions that where registered if an exception is raised.